Amazon Marketplace

 POD (Proof of Delivery) is evidence that a shipment has reached the customer, typically via signature or tracking scan.
 POD protects sellers from 'Item Not Received' complaints that could otherwise result in refunds or account issues.
 All shipping methods should provide POD tracking, especially for expensive items.
 Sellers should archive PODs for dispute resolution and billing purposes.

-Open term pagePPA
+Open glossary pagePPA

 Price Protection Agreement